 If the thesis is to be submitted for publication, committee members are often included as authors on the paper, but this is not a requirement.
-The primary advisor and student should make this decision and it should be based on the degree to which a given committee member influenced or contributed to the paper.
+The primary Research Mentor/thesis chair and student should make this decision, and it should be based on the degree to which a given committee member influenced or contributed to the paper.